presh-031/presh-031/README.md

 Software Engineer
 -------------------

-I am a self-motivated frontend developer with great work ethic.
-I have a well rounded understanding of core frontend technologies and frameworks necessary for website construction and maintenance.
-I also have a growing knowledge of important backend technologies.
-I am a wiz at finding solutions, contributing to a collaborative work environment and ultimately ensuring client or employer's satisfaction.
+As a self-motivated frontend developer with a strong work ethic, I possess a comprehensive understanding of core frontend technologies and frameworks essential for building and maintaining websites.
+I am also continuously expanding my knowledge of relevant backend technologies.
+I excel at problem-solving, thrive in collaborative work environments, and prioritize client or employer satisfaction in all my endeavors.

 * 🌍  I'm based in Nigeria, West Africa
 * 🖥️  See my portfolio at [Portfolio](http://-)